georglundesgaard/ci/README.md

-# ci
+# Simply CI
-A simple CI server that get the job done.
+A simple CI server that gets the job done.